 For this post, I have only focused on a few tips for the actual flight.
 One of the first thing moms who travel frequently will tell you is that babies are probably the easiest age to travel with.
 The vibration of the plane and the humming of the aircraft lull babies to sleep.
 As long as you make sure they’re sucking during take-off and landing, infants typically are not the source of the screaming child on the plane.

 Toddlers, on the other hand, are miserable air travel companions.
 They are incapable of sitting still.
 Their short attention spans mean watching a movie or playing on an iPad only works for a few minutes at a time.
 They are the ones most likely to kick seats and crawl all over strangers.
 Toddlers are difficult in general.
 Confine them to a plane and it’s a recipe for disaster.
 I have no miracle suggestions.
 Just patience.
 Stay calm.
-Sometimes a bunch of new McDonalds quality toys distract him for half an hour.
+Sometimes a bunch of new McDonalds quality toys distracts him for half an hour.
 Sometimes we cover the tray table with stickers.
 Sometimes he insists on laying on the floor by my feet.
 And food is essential.
 I travel with chocolate even though it’s messy because I know my toddler will never turn down chocolate.
 (Just don’t forget the pack of wipes to clean up with afterwords!)

 This means my carry-on is never light.
 Diapers, wipes, pull-ups, food, iPads, and multiple changes of clothes are always in my bag and easily accessible.